wch444/Assortment-Benchmark/README.md

 # Hard Instance for Assortment Optimization under MMNL and NL Choice Models

-This repository provides a framework for testing the hard assortment optimization problem under two popular discrete choice models: the **Mixed Multinomial Logit (MMNL)** and **Nested Logit (NL)** choice models.
+This repository provides a framework for testing the hard assortment optimization problems under two popular discrete choice models: the **Mixed Multinomial Logit (MMNL)** and **Nested Logit (NL)** choice models.

-The goal of assortment optimization is to select the subset of products to offer to customers to maximize expected revenue.
-This project provides tools to generate synthetic data, compute revenue, and find optimal assortments using both heuristic and exact optimization algorithms.
+This project provides the hard instances we obtained in the paper, and to test the performance of a given method.
 The code is designed for **reproducibility, extensibility, and comparability**.

 ---